hhvm/user-documentation/guides/hhvm/01-installation/01-introduction.md

 ### Hack Typechecker

-Whether you are using a [prebuilt package](#prebuilt-packages) or compiling from source, the [Hack Typechecker](/hack/typechecker/introduction) is also part of the installation of HHVM, provided that you have **OCaml 4.03** or greater installed on your distribution.
-In general, you should be able to `apt-get` or `yum` install OCaml for your distribution.
+Whether you are using a [prebuilt package](#prebuilt-packages) or compiling from source, the [Hack Typechecker](/hack/typechecker/introduction) is also part of the installation of HHVM.

 ## Unsupported Distributions